prakash-dale/dev-meeting-us/README.md

 Task queuing will help to ensure that profile for a given property is built only once per day.

+> Embedding is a machine learning processs to convert complex, high-dimensional data e.g. text, image etc. into lower-dimensional representations while preserving essential relationships and structure.

 ## STUDENT HOUSING